lukebriscoe/ovo-tech-radar-1/README.md

 currently is set to the first ring.
 The lines from 'output' can then be copied to entries in [index.html](docs/index.html#L63)

+---

+# OVO Tech Radar
+The OVO Tech Radar is a living document that exists to make visible the risks and rewards involved with the existent and nascent technologies we are using across the OVO Group.
+It is a list of technologies assigned in to four rings, with the following semantics:

+### Adopt
+Technologies we have high confidence in to serve our purpose, also in large scale.
+Technologies with a usage culture in our OVO production environment, low risk and recommended to be widely used.

+### Trial
+Technologies that we have seen work with success in project work to solve a real problem; first serious usage experience that confirm benefits and can uncover limitations.
+These technologies are slightly more risky; some engineers in our organisation have used them before and will share knowledge and experiences.

+### Assess
+Technologies that are promising and have clear potential value-add for us;
+technologies worth investing research and proof of concenpt efforts in to see if they may add value.
+These technologies have higher risks; they are often brand new and highly unproven in our organisation.
+You will find some engineers that have knowledge in the technology and promote it, you may even find teams that have started a proof of concept effort.

+### Hold
+Technologies not recommended to be used for new projects.
+Technologies that we think are not (yet) worth to (further) invest in.
+They technologies should not be used for new projects, but usually can be continued for existing projects.

+---

 ## License

 ```